loighic/loighic.github.io/_pages/macro/pt1b/demand.md

 > **Demand**: A schedule (i.e., table) or curve (in a graph) that shows the various quantities of a product that consumers are willing and able to purchase at each specific price in a series of possible prices during some specified time frame.

 Demand is fundamentally based on needs and wants---if you have no need or want for something, you won\'t buy it.
 (While a consumer may be able to differentiate between a need and a want, from an economist's perspective they are the same.)
 Conversely, if you do need or want some good, then you will buy it; and the more that you need or want it, the more that you will be willing to pay.

-Demand is also based on one's ability to pay.
+Demand is also based on a person's ability to pay.
 If someone is unable to pay for a good (at any price), then, in this economic sense, he or she has no demand for it.
 (Of course, in a broader sense, many people need goods and services---sometimes quite urgently---for which they are unable to pay.
 This sense of *need*, however, is separate from the analysis of demand that we will undertake here.)

 The **price** is what a buyer pays for a unit of a good or service.
 The total number of units that all consumers would purchase at a specific price is called the **quantity demanded**.
 A rise in price of a good or service almost always decreases the quantity demanded.
 Conversely, a drop in the price will, almost always, increase the quantity demanded.
 This inverse relationship between price and quantity demanded is called the **law of demand**.